01 Coriolis#

 Safety#

-Sometimes in this demonstration we use a drilling machine connected to the \(220 \mathrm{~V}\) mains.
-When turning round as demonstrator, mind that you do not get entangled in the cord.
+Sometimes in this demonstration, a drill connected to the \(220 \mathrm{V}\) mains is used.
+When turning around as the demonstrator, be careful not to get entangled in the power cord.

 Presentation#

-The sheet of paper is stuck to the round metal plate with pieces of double sided adhesive tape.
-Then this combination is fixed in the chuck of the hand drilling machine.
+The sheet of paper is attached to the round metal plate using pieces of double-sided adhesive tape.
+This assembly is then fixed into the chuck of a hand-held drilling machine.
 The demonstrator holds the drilling machine with its spindle horizontal and starts it.
-First, the demonstrator stands still and the circular sheet of paper turns in a plane.
-Then the demonstrator turns around his body-axis and clearly can be seen that the circular plane is distorted: the upper and lower part bend in opposite directions, one part towards the demonstrator, the other away from him.
-When the demonstrator turns the other way round, the upper - and lower distortions also change direction.
-The same happens when he makes the drilling machine rotate into the other direction.
-We use this demonstration to challenge the students to explain the observed deformation of the paper sheet.
+Initially, while standing still, the demonstrator observes the circular sheet of paper rotating in a flat plane.
+Then, as the demonstrator begins to turn around their vertical axis, a noticeable distortion occurs: the upper and lower parts of the paper bend in opposite directions—one part towards the demonstrator, the other away.
+When the demonstrator rotates in the opposite direction, the direction of these distortions also reverses.
+The same effect is observed when the drilling machine’s rotation direction is reversed.
+This demonstration is used to challenge students to explain the observed deformation of the paper sheet.

 Explanation#